2003 National Camogie League

-The 2003 National Camogie League is a competition in the women's team field sport of camogie was won by Cork, who defeated Tipperary in the final, played at Páirc Uí Rinn.
+The 2003 National Camogie League is a competition in the women's team field sport of camogie, and was won by Cork, who defeated Tipperary in the final, played at Páirc Uí Rinn.

 Arrangements

 Tipperary defeated Antrim and Dublin, and had a walkover from Derry and defeated Kilkenny to reach the final.
 Cork had a tougher draw, but defeated Galway, Wexford, Limerick and Kilkenny.

 The Final

 The teams were level on six occasions during the final.
-Cork’s superior fitness won the final with a late quartet of points.
+Cork’s superior fitness won them the final, with a late quartet of points.
 Fiona O'Driscoll contributed a personal total of 2-5.
 Tipperary did not have a single wide during the hour.
 Cork had five, four of them in the first half.
 Tipperary reversed the result in the All-Ireland final, the third time they had done so in a four-year period.

 Division 2

 The Junior National League, known since 2006 as Division Two, was won by Galway who defeated Armagh in the final.